 Donal Small, Managing Director Encircle na Farraige, Kinsale commented: “Encircle na Farraige with Kilcullen Kapital Partners is delighted to bring the Figaro back to Ireland in 2019.
 We look forward to hosting this prestigious event and welcoming the world class sailors to the town of Kinsale.
 Kinsale has a long standing association with the Figaro having hosted the event 19 times in the past and we are looking forward to providing a fantastic stopover in June after a 10-year break.”

-The fleet will stay in the familiar waters of Brittany off the Roscoff coast for nine days with two legs finishing in the picturesque town in northwestern France.
+The fleet will stay in the familiar waters of Brittany off the Bay of Morlaix for nine days with two legs finishing in the picturesque town in northwestern France.

-Labelled “petite cité de caractère de Bretagne” since 2009, the solo skippers are expected to arrive from Kinsale on the 13th June, before a 450nm Roscoff to Roscoff race starting on 16th June.
+Labelled “petite cité de caractère de Bretagne” since 2009, the solo skippers are expected to arrive from Kinsale on the 13th June, before a 450nm Bay of Morlaix to Bay of Morlaix race starting on 16th June.
 They’ll then have a few days to enjoy the hospitality of the Finistère town, before departing on their final leg to Dieppe on the 22nd June.

 Jean Paul Chapalain - President of the metropolitan CC Bretagne - Morlaix:

 “Following 2013 and 2014, the Roscoff marina will again be a key location for La Solitaire URGO Le Figaro in 2019.
 We are proud to host this major event in the Bay of Morlaix.
 The Chamber of Commerce and Industry, managers of the ports of Roscoff and Morlaix, and our partners, local authorities and nautical stakeholders, work together to develop this territory.